decentraland/old-documentation/_posts/development-guide/2018-02-24-network-connections.md

 categories:
   - development-guide
 type: Document
-set: development-guide
-set_order: 29
 ---

 Your scene can leverage external services that expose APIs, you can use this to obtain updated price data, weather data or any other kind of information exposed by an API.

-You can also set up your own external server to aid your scene and serve to synchronize data between your users.
+You can also set up your own external server to aid your scene and serve to synchronize data between your players.
 This can either be done with a server that exposes a REST API, or with a server that uses WebSockets.

 ## Call a REST API